autonity/docs.autonity.org/concepts/afd/index.md

 - `history`: The number of faults that the validator has been slashed for since registration.
 This applies a reputational factor based on the validator's slashing history over time.
 - [`epoch period`](/glossary/#epoch-period): The period of time for which a consensus committee is elected.
 This is defined as a number of blocks in the Autonity network's [protocol parameterisation](/reference/protocol/) and set in the network's [genesis configuration](/reference/genesis/#public-autonity-network-configuration).

-If *permanent*, the validator becomes [jailbound](/glossary/#jailbound) and there i sno jail release block.
+If *permanent*, the validator becomes [jailbound](/glossary/#jailbound) and there is no jail release block.
 Permanent jailing is only applied in the case where a validator suffers 100% stake slashing as a member of the consensus committee.

 ### Penalty-Absorbing Stake (PAS)